chriskulhan/ExtraCreditBusinessWebsite/README.md

 # ExtraCreditBusinessWebsite
 This is a test website so I can see if what my group has planned for our capstone website will work.

-It's essential you are install the correct dependencies and are in the correct place when running them.
+Crew: It's essential you install the correct dependencies and are in the correct place when running them.

 #1: make sure you are in the flask_business_site directory in terminal:
 cd flask_business_site